-- Additionally, 91% of parents believe CTE gives their children a leg up on their career; - 82% of students are satisfied with their ability to learn real-world skills; - And 80% of parents of students in CTE are satisfied with their ability to enroll in internships. - These are all significantly higher than students and parents who are not enrolled in CTE. - This satisfaction with CTE demonstrates that it is a fantastic choice for students.
-Think about all of the ways you can use this information when making the case for your programs.
+- Additionally, 91% of parents believe CTE gives their children a leg up on their career - 82% of students are satisfied with their ability to learn real world skills - And 80% of parents of students in CTE are satisfied with their ability to enroll in internships - These are all significantly higher than students and parents who are not enrolled in CTE. - This satisfaction with CTE demonstrates that CTE is a fantastic choice for students, and think about all of the way you can use this information when making the case for your programs.